abhishekrajput-web/FilmRelic/README.md

 - Fetches book details from the OMDB API.
 - Displays movie information, including title, author, description, images, etc.
 - Handles loading states and error messages gracefully.
-- Allows users to navigate back to the list of Movie.
+- Allows users to navigate back to the list of Movies.

 ## Installation